chrisbroski/goal-math/essay2.md

 2. It is a commonly used language, especially by those whose primary expertise is not computer programming.
 3. It can be executed natively on any computer with a current web browser.

-Because of "duck-typing" numeric values in JavaScript, floating-point data will be indicated by the inclusion of a decimal point.
+Because of the "duck-typing" of numeric values in JavaScript, floating-point data will be indicated by the inclusion of a decimal point.
 Numbers without a decimal point should be considered integers.
 To keep numbers small and easy to read, significant figures are not meant to indicate precision.

 ### What is a Goal?